Welcome to

 Who We Are

 We are around the school to help anyone with any friendship problems, if children want any help or advice, if they feel like they are being bullied or if they think they have seen bullying in our school.
-We hold meetings with the help of Miss Pryke to discuss how we can make sure everyone in school feels safe and secure.
+We hold meetings with the help of Mrs Snape to discuss how we can make sure everyone in school feels safe and secure.

 Meet the squad...

-My name is Brogan and I wanted to become an anti bullying ambassador to help the children in our school if they feel they are being bullied.
+My name is Darius and I wanted to become an anti bullying ambassador to help the children in our school and to remind them how to be kind.

-My favourite subjects at school are Maths and Science.
+My favourite subjects at school are Maths and History.

-My favourite subjects at school are Maths and Science.
+My favourite subjects in school are Maths and History.

-Our aim is to effectively tackle bullying behaviour that takes place at our school.
-We want to make our school a kind, safe place where everyone likes to be and feels comfortable and safe to be themselves.
+Our aim is to effectively tackle bullying behaviour that takes place in our school.
+We want our school to always be a kind and safe environment where children feel comfortable and confident to be themselves.

 What Is Bullying?